 I’ve decided that I would include both the Old and New Testament classes in this one post, even though they will make up separate weeks in the course itself.
 One reason for doing it is an attempt to limit the number of posts that I am doing in connection with the course.
 Another reason is that the design and lecture format for these two classes will most likely be very similar.

 Places in the text where common eating plays into the narrative flow.
 Individual stories are also open to discussion, such as the whole story of Jacob taking Esau’s birthright for a bowl of stew, and the trickery of Jacob and Rebekah conspiring to fool Isaac, in both cases meals being served in solitary rather than in common settings.
 In other words, the meal being used to isolate first Esau, and later Isaac from the whole family, in such a manner that manipulation becomes easier to achieve.

-Inter-Testamental develops will also be given a place either at the end of the first class or at the beginning of the second.
+Inter-Testamental developments will also be given a place either at the end of the first class or at the beginning of the second.
 When it comes to the New Testament, the primary focus will be on the experiences of common eating in the Gospel narratives.
 Jesus eating with his disciples, Jesus eating with the Pharisees and other leaders, and Jesus eating with the outcasts and sinners.